Investing in the stock market can be an excellent way to grow long-term wealth.

 Some stocks pay dividends.
 Dividends are periodic payments made to the shareholders (owners of the company stock) based on a percentage of the company’s earnings.

-The price at which investors are willing to buy or sell the stock determines the value of a stock.
+The price at which investors are willing to purchase or sell the stock determines the value of a stock.

 When a company grows and makes money, the value of its stock will typically rise.
 And when it isn’t doing well, the value will go down.